 • ✅ MIPS protection against rotational impact

-• ✅ Affordable compared to most premium models
+• ✅ Affordable compared to many premium models

 👉 Check Price on Amazon